 • Media relations, editorial strategy and thought leadership

-• Campaign development across consumer and trade audiences
+• Campaign development across consumer and B2B audiences

 • Communications support for farmer-facing organisations and food system change initiatives